POTENTIAL FUTURE MOTORWAYS

 Some new motorways are quite likely to be created in the near future; others are strongly dependent on continuing high spending on roads and commitment to creating new high-quality routes.
 The following discussion starts with the likely schemes.

-During the building of the M9 east of Kilkenny, because of the arrangement of the future N10/M9 junction, it looked like the N10 at the junction was going to lead inescapably to the M9.
+During the building of the M9 east of Kilkenny, because of the arrangement of the N10/M9 junction, it looked like the N10 at the junction was going to lead inescapably to the M9.

-The M9 was completed in 2010.
-As predicted, the N10/M10 issue was resolved (fudged is a better word) by putting an at-grade roundabout right after the junction.
+Upon opening in 2010, however, the N10/M10 issue was resolved (fudged is a better word) by putting an at-grade roundabout right after the junction.

 Although no motorways are planned for the N24 Limerick-Waterford road, it is possible that schemes at either end, being joined to motorways, may themselves get the blue signs too since it is preferable to connect motorway to motorway due to the high volumes of traffic involved.